How much can you claim?

 If you’re unsure whether you can make a cycling accident claim, we’re here to help.
 Here at Your Legal Friend our specialist cycling solicitors are on hand to help you understand.
 By using our knowledge and listening to your experience we will be able to tell you if you could be one of those that make successful cycle injury claims every year.

 Did you know that every year around 3,500 cyclists are seriously injured due to a road accident in the UK?
-And this is just those reported to the police, many thousands more cyclists are affected by injuries resulting from accidents too.
-From a bicyclist hit by a car to those affected by faulty equipment, it is possible for those in an accident that wasn’t their fault to make cycle accident claims.
+And this is just those reported to the police, many thousands more cyclists are affected by injuries resulting from accidents too; from a bicyclist hit by a car to those affected by faulty equipment, it is possible for those in an accident that wasn’t their fault to make a cycle accident claim.

 All road accidents carry a risk of serious injury but cyclists are especially vulnerable.
 Due to vehicles travelling at higher speeds and weighing far more, it’s easy for cycle accidents to result in serious injuries that have the potential to be life threatening or life altering.
 Serious injuries are those that are defined as having a lasting impact.
 But this goes beyond the physical affects and can also include the emotional trauma and financial pressure that it has caused.